-How to make Paneer Cutlet described here with step by step pictures.
-These are very easy to make and perfect for tea time snacks.
-Would be a great appetizer for party and functions.
+How to make a Paneer Cutlet is described here with step-by-step pictures.
+These are very easy to make and perfect for tea-time snacks.
+It would be an excellent appetizer for parties and functions.

-Cutlets are popular because of their texture and flavor.
+Cutlets are famous because of their texture and flavor.
 These Paneer cutlets are also crisp outside and soft and moist inside.
-Just melts in your mouth, Yummy it was.
+Just melts in your mouth; yummy it was.

-I'm writing this post around 3 in the afternoon, making me feel really tempting and mouthwatering.
-Blaming myself, that I should have saved a few to munch on today.
+I'm writing this post around 3 in the afternoon; it makes me feel tempting and mouthwatering.
+I was blaming myself and should have saved a few to munch on today.

 What is Paneer?
 Paneer is homemade cottage cheese.
 Many of us make it at home, and stores also carry good quality paneer.
 You may use either one of them.